Ziezi/Introduction-to-MATLAB-Octave-and-Numerical-Methods-for-Engineers/README.md

 4.Exercise4: Find linear independent columns. (basis) of a matrix.

-5.Exercise4b:Script tesing myMakeLinInd()
+5.Exercise4b:Script tesing `myMakeLinInd()`.

-6.Exercise5: Calculate determinant of a matrix

-% using recursive Cramer's Rule of expanding into minors.
+6.Exercise5: Calculate determinant of a matrix using recursive Cramer's Rule of expanding into minors.

-7.Exercise5b:Script applying [D] = myRecDec(M) and comparing it to the built-in: det().
+7.Exercise5b:Script applying `[D] = myRecDec(M)` and comparing it to the built-in: `det()`.

-8.Exercise7: Calculate derivative of a polynomial.

-% (differentiating / integrating of polynomials is a linear transformation.)
+8.Exercise7: Calculate derivative of a polynomial. (differentiating / integrating of polynomials is a linear transformation.)

 9.Exercise8: Solve a system of linear equations.
 Cover all possibilities.

-10.Exercise8b:Script applying [N, x] = myNumSols (A, b).
+10.Exercise8b:Script applying `[N, x] = myNumSols (A, b)`.

 11.Exercise9: Determine power flow along a network edges, based on power generation and demand nodes.

-12.Exercise9b:Script applying [f] = myFlowCalculator(S, d)
+12.Exercise9b:Script applying `[f] = myFlowCalculator(S, d)`.

-13.TryIt1:Script showing the use of function norm().
+13.TryIt1:Script showing the use of function `norm()`.

 14.TryIt10:Script showing a validation of the method for Solving a Linear System of Equations.

 15.TryIt11:Script showing Method for finding Solutions of System of Linear Equations.

-% In particular, the case of overdetermined system with existing solution.
+In particular, the case of overdetermined system with existing solution.

 16.TryIt12:Script showing Method for finding Solutions of System of Linear Equations.

-% In particular, the case of infinite numer of solutions.
+In particular, the case of infinite numer of solutions.

-17.TryIt13:Script demonstrating that a linear combination of solutions of Ax = y

-% and null space vectors of A are still solutions.
+17.TryIt13:Script demonstrating that a linear combination of solutions of $Ax = y$ and null space vectors of A are still solutions.

 18.TryIt2:Script calculating the angle between two vectors.